prasad-sawantdesai/IMAS-easybuild-setup-guide/docs/imas_easybuild_setup_guide.rst

 A concise, repeatable procedure to install **Lmod** and **EasyBuild 4.x** on Red Hat Enterprise Linux 8/9, build modules under `/opt/easybuild`, and keep permissions sane for multiple users.

-This guide is written as a set of **.rst pages** you can drop into a Sphinx project for GitHub Pages.
 It clearly marks **[root]** vs **[user]** commands and provides copy-paste blocks.

 .. contents:: Page index